-The educational objectives of the Specialization in Coaching are for students to acquire:
+The educational objectives of the Minor in Coaching are for students to acquire:

-- Knowledge and understanding of the growth and development of athletes - Knowledge and understanding of the medical, legal, psychological, social, biological, physical, theoretical, and technical aspects of coaching. - 3.
+- Knowledge and understanding of the growth and development of athletes. - Knowledge and understanding of the medical, legal, psychological, social, biological, physical, theoretical, and technical aspects of coaching. - 3.
 Practical experience in coaching.

-With the approval of the department and college that administer the student's degree program, courses that are used to satisfy the requirements for the specialization may also be used to satisfy the requirements for the bachelor's degree.
+With the approval of the department and college that administer the student's degree program, courses that are used to satisfy the requirements for the minor may also be used to satisfy the requirements for the bachelor's degree.

-Requirements for the Specialization in Coaching
+Requirements for the Minor in Coaching

-• •

 CREDITS

-Th e stude nt mus t complete:
+Th e stude nt mus st complete:

-1. All of th ne follo wing courses (17 credits):
+1. All of the following courses (17 credits):

 KIN 173 Foundations of Kinesiology 3

 KIN 345 Sport and Exercise Psychology (W) 3

-KIN 360 Physical Growth and Motor Behavior
+KIN 360 Physical Growth and Motor Behavior 3

-KIN 400 Principles of Coaching I
+KIN 400 Principles of Coaching I 4

 KIN 401 Principles of Coaching II 4

-2. owing courses (3 credits):
+2. One of the fol lowing courses (3 credits):

-ANTR Human Gross Anatomy for Pre-Health Professionals
+ANTR 350 Human Gross Anatomy for Pre-Health Professionals 3

 KIN 216 Applied Human Anatomy 3

-3. owing courses (2 or 3 credits):
+3. One of the fol lowing courses (2 credits):

+KIN 300A Coaching Baseball 2

-KIN Coaching Soccer
+KIN 300C Coaching Soccer 2

 KIN 300D Coaching Basketball 2

-KIN Coaching Football
+KIN 300E Coaching Football 2

-KIN Coaching for Strength, Conditioning and Fitness
+KIN 402 Coaching for Strength, Conditioning and Fitness 2

-KIN 490 Independent Study
+KIN 490 Independent Study 2

-KIN.
-494 Fieldwork 2
+KIN 494 Fieldwork 2

-ed toward the requirements for the Specialization in
+To be counted d toward the requirements for the Minor in Coaching, the

+aantan + of Vin acialagy 400 must facus an accabing.
+An academic advi
-content of Kinesiology 490 must focus on coaching.
-An

-isor in the Department of Kinesiology must approve in

-writing the con tent of this course before the student enrolls in the course.
+To be counted toward the requirements for the Minor in Coaching, the content of Kinesiology 490 must focus on coaching.
+An academic advisor in the Department of Kinesiology must approve in writing the content of this course before the student enrolls in the course.